 Which school do you want to support?

-The standards define grade-by-grade expectations across four broad areas: reading, writing, "speaking and listening," and the use of language.
-They also describe a set of "capacities" that students need to exhibit with increasing “fullness and regularity” (see below).
+The standards define grade-by-grade expectations for four broad areas of English language readiness: reading, writing, "speaking and listening," and the use of language.
+They also describe a set of "capacities" that students need to exhibit with increasing "fullness and regularity" (see below).

 The Common Core English Language Arts Capacities